Thursday, October 20th, 2016

 This time-consuming, physically exhausting endeavor prevents women from working at jobs and keeps children away from school, impacts that continue a cycle of poverty and socioeconomic exclusion.
 For the women and children who live in one small village in Kenya, their walk to water is more than five miles.
 And the water they gather isn’t even clean; it comes from a dirty river containing harmful bacteria.

 These villagers are not alone.
-Around 783 million people—11 percent of the world’s population—don’t have access to clean water, which can […]
+Around 783 million people—11 percent of the world’s population—don’t have access to clean water, which can be […]

 No Comments